SAGE-Geophysical-Field-Camp/SAGE-Geophysical-Field-Camp.github.io/README.md

 - Thermal
   - DTS

 Each method will start with `Key Concepts` that by the end of going through each module you should be able to understand.
-Each module has links to external resources as well.
+Example Python example code for working with various data sets is provided.
+For extra information links to external resources as well.